Biglup/cardano-c/README.md

 Upon creation through constructors like `cardano_cbor_writer_new`, an object's reference count is initialized to one.
 This implies that the caller becomes the sole owner of the newly created reference.

-When the reference count drops to zero—typically when the `*_unref` function is invoked by the last entity holding a reference—the object gets deallocated.
+When the reference count drops to zero-typically when the `*_unref` function is invoked by the last entity holding a reference-the object gets deallocated.

 Note that **all** getter functions will consistently increment the reference count of the object they return.
 Thus, it's the caller's responsibility to invoke `*_unref` once they're done using the result.